 Student Conduct Records

-Student conduct records are confidential and kept with the office of the Dean of Students.
-They are not released to non-University parties without the written consent of the student, pursuant to a judicial order, or lawfully issued subpoena.
-Disciplinary information may be provided in certain limited circumstances in accordance with FERPA.
+A student conduct file will not be released to non-University parties without the written consent of the specific student or pursuant to a judicial order or lawfully issued subpoena.

 FERPA allows Shippensburg University to notify the parents or legal guardians if the student is found in violation of any codes that pertain to alcohol or drug violations if the student is under the age of 21 at the time of notification.
 Parents or legal guardians typically receive notification via a letter from the Office of the Dean of Students.
 This letter is sent to the home address on record at the University.
 Other means of communication such as e-mail and phone calls can be used as well.

 Parents or legal guardians, students, and the University are viewed as a partnership in promoting responsible decision-making, healthy lifestyles, positive community behavior, academic success, and personal development.
 Notifying parents or legal guardians of alcohol and drug-related incidents is a fulfillment of the obligations associated with this partnership.
 Notification should not be viewed as punitive but rather as an attempt to engage in productive dialog.

 - Office of Student Conduct

 - Report an Incident